shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can see, hear, and sense from your dream self, and you have full control over your dream self.
 Your dream self is tangible and can interact with objects.
 You can cast spells from your dream self, using your dream self’s position for the Cast Range and Tether Range.

+Your dream self has all your stats and takes damage as normal.
+If your dream self dies or drops to 0 hit points, it disappears and you wake up.
+You can’t go back to sleep for at least 10 minutes.

 If your dream self becomes further than your Tether Range from your dream target, your current dream ends.
 When your dream self is near your dream target for longer than your Spell Duration, your current dream ends.
 When your current dream ends, your dream self disappears and you are no longer dreaming.

-Your dream self has all your stats and takes damage as normal.
-If your dream self dies or drops to 0 hit points, it disappears and you wake up.
-You can’t go back to sleep for at least 10 minutes.
+When a dream ends, you must make a DC15 ability check in your spellcasting ability.
+On a success, you remember everything that happened in the dream.
+On a failure, you forget everything that happened in the dream, but can remember one detail about a place you went to, a person you met, or a creature and/or object you saw.

+When you’re not dreaming, you see only blackness and you don’t perceive time.

 While you’re not dreaming, you may begin a new dream at any time.
 You can have a number of dreams per long rest equal to your level in this class divided by 2, minimum of 2.
 When you begin a new dream, you may choose a new dream target.
 You must choose a different dream target for each dream in a long rest.

-When a dream ends, you must make a DC15 ability check in your spellcasting ability.
-On a success, you remember everything that happened in the dream.
-On a failure, you forget everything that happened in the dream, but can remember one detail about a place you went to, a person you met, or a creature and/or object you saw.

-When you’re not dreaming, you see only blackness and you don’t perceive time.
+### Dream Variance

+At level 3, your dreams can take on a mind of their own.
+You get a d20, which is called your Dream Die.
+When a dream begins, roll your Dream Die.
+The value of your Dream Die determines what kind of dream you’re having:

+-   1-5: Nightmare.
+Add your proficiency bonus to the damage your dream self takes, and the spell point cost of spells your dream self casts.
+Subtract your proficiency bonus from the damage your dream self deals, and the result of saving throws and ability checks your dream self makes.
+-   6-9: Doozy.
+Subtract your proficiency bonus from the result of saving throws and ability checks your dream self makes.
+-   10-11: Neutral.
+Nothing is changed.
+-   12-15: Pleasant Jaunt.
+Add your proficiency bonus to the result of saving throws and ability checks your dream self makes.
+-   16-20: Dream Dream.
+Subtract your proficiency bonus from the damage your dream self takes, and the spell point cost of spells your dream self casts.
+Add your proficiency bonus to the damage your dream self deals, and the result of saving throws and ability checks your dream self makes.

+You Dream Die value can range from 1 to 20.

+After your dream self takes damage, make a saving throw in your spellcasting ability.
+On a failure, reduce your Dream Die’s value by 1.

+After your dream self casts a spell, you may make an ability check in your spellcasting ability.
+On a success, increase your Dream Die’s value by 1.

-### Sleep Form
+### Stasis

-At level 7, you’re unbound from your physical form.
-When you enter a new dream, your dream self can appear as any creature you’ve seen before.
-It still has your stats and abilities.
-It gains 1 feature of the chosen creature, and can use that feature once per dream.
+At level 5, your dreams protect you.
+Whenever you go to sleep, and at the start of each of your turns while sleeping, you gain temporary hp equal to the value of your Dream Die.
+When you wake up, you lose these temporary hit points.

 ### Dream Logic